shatayu1210/Finance-Data-Analytics-Stock-Price-Forecasting/README.md

-This ETL implementation makes use of the Alpha Vangtage API to extract, transform, and load the details of last 90 days stock prices to Snowflake.
+This project leverages the Alpha Vantage API to extract daily stock price data.
+The transformation step refines the API data, filtering it to include only the last 90 days of stock records.
+The cleaned data is then loaded into Snowflake for predictive modeling.

-The pipeline for the same is scheduled to be triggered once every 4 hours.
+Using Time Series Forecasting, stock prices for Apple and NVIDIA are predicted for the next 7 days.
+The forecasting model is trained on 90 days of historical data, including key parameters like date, open, high, low, close, volume, and symbol.